homma/docs/lem/issues-02s.md

 It seems that this introduces the latency on exection of the `uiop:run-program`.

 Another case which calls `%use-system` is  adding `:force-shell` keyword to the `uiop:run-program` call.
-This causes a latency even if the command is passed as a list.
+This causes a latency even if the command is passed as a list since it goes through the `%use-system`.

 ````lisp
 (uiop:run-program '("date") :output :string :force-shell t)